-5. Support from the Carbon Market
+6. Support from the Carbon Market:

-- Hemp, known for rapid carbon sequestration, generates significant carbon credits.
+- Hemp generates significant carbon credits and produces ten times the biomass of pine annually.
 These credits could be sold to local airlines to offset tourist transportation emissions, thus supporting both eco-tourism and the hemp industry. - This can be a fairly difficult process to maneuver for a farmer so to support farmers getting the full value of their verified carbon credits we recommend that the State develop a staff position to help the farmers and primary and secondary processors in these negotiations.